WELLINGTON COLLEGE ENTERPRISES LIMITED

 The College provides administrative, financial, HR, IT, legal, security and works services to WCE.
 In order to provide these services, certain personal data has to be shared with the College subject to appropriate controls.

 Otherwise, for the most part, personal data held by WCE will remain within WCE and will be processed by appropriate members of staff for the purpose for which the data was collected.
-As an organisation, we have taken appropriate technical steps to protect your personal data and have implemented policies addressing use of technology and devices and access to the College’s IT systems.
-Particularly strict rules of access apply in the context of medical records and pastoral or safeguarding files although, in certain circumstances, some personal data will need to be disseminated more widely in order to provide the necessary care for an individual (for example, details of medical conditions of those using the Health & Fitness Club).
+We have taken appropriate technical and organisational steps to protect your personal data and have implemented policies addressing use of technology and devices and access to the College’s IT systems.
+Particularly strict rules of access apply in the context of medical records and pastoral or safeguarding records although, in certain circumstances, some personal data will need to be disseminated more widely in order to provide the necessary care for an individual (for example, details of medical conditions of those using the Health & Fitness Club).

 Some of the College’s systems are provided by third parties with some being hosted by the College and others externally.
 Those hosted internally include certain finance and administrative functions.
 Those hosted externally include the Health & Fitness Club’s and Wellington Real Tennis Club’s website.
 The organisations providing these systems are aware of the requirements of current data protection legislation and our contracts with them contain assurances that personal data will be kept securely and only in accordance with our specific directions.
 We do not transfer personal data outside of the European Economic Area unless we are satisfied that the personal data will be afforded an equivalent level of protection.

 In certain circumstances, we share personal data (including, where necessary, special category personal data) with third parties in order to further the objectives and interests of WCE and its businesses and to facilitate the efficient operation of WCE and its businesses.
-Examples of the third parties with whom we share personal data Wellington College, Eagle House School, relevant authorities (such as the Local Children Safeguarding Board, DBS, HMRC, DWP, Companies House, the Information Commissioner), the emergency services, those supplying goods and services to WCE or any of its businesses, and the College’s professional advisers.
+Examples of the third parties with whom we share personal data Wellington College, Eagle House School, relevant authorities (such as the Local Children Safeguarding Board, DBS, HMRC, DWP, Companies House, the Information Commissioner’s Office), the emergency services, those supplying goods and services to WCE or any of its businesses (such as Sodexo), and the College’s professional advisers and insurers.

 WHY DO WE PROCESS PERSONAL DATA?